krematas/soccerontable/README.md

 -----------------

 ## Downloads ##

+The unity project and the hololens visual studio solution can be downloaded below (click on the image).
+The project was done on Unity version 2018.1 and to run the Hololens VS solution you will need a Hololens (with a bluetooth keyboard to place the hologram properly).
 <div align='center'>
 <table border="0" style="text-align: center;" >
 <tr><td><a href="https://drive.google.com/open?id=1jA4MoAogphjj7Mvl-f2drkZIVPbtaGy9"  target="_blank">
 <img src="http://grail.cs.washington.edu/projects/soccer/images/Unity_logo.jpg" alt="Drawing" style="width: 200px; margin-right:5px;"/>